AxiansITSecurity/Restsh/docs/FirstSteps/Install.rst

 Prepare your environment
 ------------------------

-Restsh runs in any current Linux environment, WSL2, :doc:`/FirstSteps/Docker` and also on macOS.
+Restsh runs in any current Linux environment, WSL2, :doc:`Docker </FirstSteps/Docker>` and also on macOS.
 The Bash shell is required.

 Windows: Install WSL2
 ~~~~~~~~~~~~~~~~~~~~~